Wildlander-mod/Support/Docs/FAQ.md

 ## How do I re-enable menus pausing?

 SkyrimSouls.ini controls which functions pause the game.
 You can edit the INI file from Mod Organiser.
 Right click the `Ultimate Skyrim 4.0.6 hf2` mod in the left pane -> Information -> ini files tab.

 ---

+## My character's animations are stuck.
+This is a vanilla Skyrim bug, exacerbated by the scripted mods in Ultimate Skyrim.
+If jumping doesn’t fix the animation, try the following console commands:

+Pushactoraway 14 1
+SetPlayerAIDriven 0

+---